SecOpsPete/threat-hunting-scenarios/port-scanning-detection/README.md

 ### 🧼 Containment Status

 As such, the device was isolated and scanned in Defender for Endpoint.
-No malware was detected, but the system remains quarantined for reimaging.
+No malware was detected, but the system was quarantined and created a ticket for system reimaging.

 ---